walshbr/introduction-to-text-analysis/topic-modeling/bags-of-words.md

 * "How are you doing?
 Fine?"

-If we _normalize_ a text by removing the stopwords, lowercasing the words and getting rid of the punctuation, we get a bag of words.
+If we _normalize_ a text by removing the stopwords, lowercasing the words, and getting rid of the punctuation, we get a bag of words.
 In this case, the bag of words for these two sentences is the same:

 ```
 [